 域多利是加拿大执运先友的总站

 The bones of Canada's deceased Chinese in various cemeteries were retrieved, washed, labeled, and packed in tin boxes.
-These were handled by the Canada Oversea Chinese Amalgamated Exhumation Board 加拿大华侨联邑执运先友 委员会, which was probably administered by the Victoria's Chinese Consolidated Benevolent Association (CCBA) in Victoria for delivery to Tung Wah Hospital in Hong Kong.
-It is worth noting that the Committee, however, did not include any Sam-yup (San yi, "three county" natives.
-The list below shows that not a single soul from any of the three counties, Nanhai 南海, Panyu 番禺, or Shunde 顺德, was included.
-Yet we know from the burial ground at Harling Point in Victoria that a fair number of Sam-yup burials had been and are still there.
+These were in 1937 handled by the newly established Canada Oversea Chinese Amalgamated Exhumation Board 加拿大 华侨联邑 执运先友 委员会, which was largely administered by the Victoria's Chinese Consolidated Benevolent Association (CCBA) in Victoria for delivery to Tung Wah Hospital in Hong Kong.

 Only 13 women were among the 661 sets of recorded individuals in the Victoria's CCBA list.
 Twelve of them were married women, almost nameless; they bore their husband's, father's, or son's names.
 Only one was listed with her full name: she was a mature single lady who was a native of Zengcheng.